Growing Water Smart: Integrated Water and Land Use Planning Workshop

 City and town officials, water providers and planners can increase sustainability and create water smart communities even as populations grow.
 The right tools, knowledge and plans make a big difference.

-The Sonoran Institute and Babbitt Center for Land and Water Policy’s Growing Water Smart program introduces communities to the full range of communications, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.
+The Growing Water Smart program introduces communities to the full range of communications, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.

 Through Growing Water Smart, Arizona communities can learn how they can integrate land use and water planning.